k-barathithasan/DECO3500_WeTried/README.md

 As a team, we bring together **communication, creativity, coordination, problem-solving, research, and design**.
 This balanced skill set empowers us to tackle gender stereotypes in multiplayer games with **evidence-based design** and **innovative solutions**.

 ---

+## 🌐 Domain
+**Sexism and Stereotypes in Video Games**
+**User Group:** Game Developers and Designers

+---

+## 📝 Domain Definition
+This domain explores how casual gaming culture intersects with digital social platforms and the gendered dynamics within gaming communities.
+Casual gamers, who primarily play for leisure rather than professionally, often engage in parallel digital spaces such as **Reddit, Discord, and Instagram**, where memes, discussions, and shared experiences shape perceptions and behaviors.

+### Key Domain Characteristics
+- **🎯 Focus on Casual Gamers:** Individuals engaging in video games primarily for leisure rather than as professionals.
+- **🚫 Impact of Gender Stereotypes & Sexism:** Investigates how biased perceptions and discriminatory behaviors influence gamers' experiences both in-game and online.
+- **🗨️ Prevalence of Normalized Sexist Discourse:** Explores how gendered jokes, memes, and community norms reinforce stereotypes in gaming communities.

+---